EX-Salesforce-Training/project-1-three-musketeers/README.md

 VIII.
 Malicious code, such as viruses, worms, time bombs, Trojan horses, and other harmful or malicious files, scripts, agents, or programs; or
 IX.
-Material that violates, encourages, or furthers conduct that would violate any applicable laws, including any criminal laws, or any third-party rights, including publicity or privacy rights.
+Material that violates, encourages, or furthers conduct that would violate any applicable laws, including any criminal laws, or any third-party rights, including publicity or privacy rights.<br/>
-6. Prohibited Actions
+## 6. Prohibited Actions
 A. Customers may not use a service to, nor allow its users or any third party to use a service to:
 I. Generate or facilitate unsolicited commercial email (spam).
 Such prohibited activity includes, but is not limitedto:
 a.
 Sending communications or email in violation of the CAN-SPAM Act or any other applicable anti- spam law or